What's on this page?

 ASL – Application Services Library

-The Application Services Library (ASL) is a public domain, mainly European, framework for the management, enhancement and renewal of business applications.
+The Application Services Library (ASL) is a public domain, mainly European, framework, developed by the ASL BiSL Foundation, which provides guidance with supporting best practices for designing and carrying out effective application management.
 ASL does not focus on supporting the application itself, but focuses on supporting business processes using information systems (for example managing and maintaining the application (software), databases, documentation, availability, programming, system development, design and impact analysis).

 MSP – Managing Successful Programmes

-Managing Successful Programmes (MSP) is a methodology used predominantly by organisations in the UK and Europe.
+Managing Successful Programmes (MSP) is a methodology used around the world.
 The aim of MSP is to provide organisations with an effective tool to manage programmes in order to achieve a goal at a strategic level so that the organisation can achieve benefits and improvements in its business.
 It is often used for IT programmes.

 Programme Management should not be confused with Project Management.
 Programme Management is an organised and systematic approach to setting up and managing a programme.
 Programmes are made up of multiple projects identified by an organisation that together will deliver some defined objective or goal for the organisation.
 A programme can only succeed if the projects within it succeed.

 MSP provides organisations with a set of best-practice principles and processes for use when managing a programme.
-These are outlined by the Cabinet Office, the authors of the MSP methodology in the MSP Manual.
+These are outlined by AXELOS, the authors of the MSP methodology in the MSP Manual.

 No organisation-wide accreditation is available for organisations using the MSP method.
-However, organisations can now have the level of their Programme Management methods and processes assessed by external consultants against one of several external maturity models.
-This allows organisations to benchmark their method and processes against a set of proven best-practices and determine a route to improvement.
+However, organisations can now assess the level of maturity of their Programme Management processes using the P3M3® Enhanced Self-Assessment Service.

 MSP qualifications (Foundation, Intermediate and Practitioner) are available on an individual basis.
-Individuals studying for these qualifications can either attend a classroom based training course or use a distance learning package accredited by the APM Group.
+Individuals studying for these qualifications can either attend a classroom based training course or use a distance learning package accredited by AXELOS.

 PRINCE2 – Projects in Controlled Environments